 3. Feed It Regularly

-Like any other living plant, it must obtain nourishment: with your fiddle-leaf fig, the condition is less different.
+Like any other living plant, it must obtain nourishment: with your fiddle-leaf fig, the process is slightly different.
 It needs to be provided with a liquid-balanced fertilizer formula every other growing watering (that is, spring and summer) and then once a month in fall and winter.
-One must know how to fertilize their houseplants before trying it on it.
+One must know how to fertilize their houseplants before trying it.

 4. Keep the Humidity Up

-The fiddle-leaf fig thrives on humid air; however, most houses usually experience arid air, especially during the winter months.
+The fiddle-leaf fig thrives in a humid environment; however, most houses usually experience arid air, especially during the winter months.
 Here's how you provide this plant its required longed-for moisture:

-• Mist the leaves a few times every few days.
+- Mist the leaves once every 2-3 days.

 5. Prune for Shape and Growth